Kawanhee is a place where trying out new things and pushing beyond the familiar are celebrated, and where life-changing interests are born.

 And most importantly, where boys make enduring and honest friendships, daring to embrace their new-found brothers and their quirky summer community.
 It’s no wonder that camp friendships often last long after a camp career has given way to college, a livelihood and a family of one’s own.

 Kawanhee gives boys some distance from their identities back home and at school, allowing them to catch their breath and create a vision for the bigger picture of their lives.
 It’s why we do camp, and why we so fervently believe that boys of the 21st century need such a place more than ever.
-Our shared goal is to return campers to their lives back home more confident and resourceful, eager to pitch-in, having made fast friends with people from all over, and having developed many new interests and talents.
+Our shared goal is to return campers to their lives back home more confident and resourceful, eager to pitch-in, having made fast friends with people from all over, and having developed a broader and deeper sense of what is possible.